graphql-java-kickstart/graphql-java-servlet/README.md

 # Usage

 The servlet supports both GET and POST.
+For GET requests, query parameters are read.
-In POST, plain request body containing JSON is supported, as well as a multipart upload with a part called 'graphql'.
+In POST, plain request body containing JSON is supported, as well as a multipart upload with a part called 'graphql' containing JSON.
+All methods expect the following fields:
+* query
+* variables (optional)
+* operationName (optional)

 ## Standalone servlet